PGIM: Plan sponsors look to OCIO managers for institutional investment expertise

 New research from PGIM sheds light on the use of outsourced chief investment officers (OCIOs) by defined contribution (DC) plan sponsors.

-PGIM, the global asset management business of Prudential Financial, Inc. (NYSE: PRU), ranks among the top 10 largest asset managers in the world3 with more than $1.4 trillion in assets under management as of June 30, 2020.
-With offices in 16 countries, PGIM’s businesses offer a range of investment solutions for retail and institutional investors around the world across a broad range of asset classes, including public fixed income, private fixed income, fundamental equity, quantitative equity, real estate and alternatives.
-For more information about PGIM, visit pgim.com.
+With 15 consecutive years of positive third-party institutional net flows, PGIM, the global asset management businesses of Prudential Financial, Inc. (NYSE: PRU), ranks among the top 10 largest asset managers in the world* with more than $1 trillion in assets under management as of June 30, 2018.
+PGIM’s businesses offer a range of investment solutions for investors around the world across a broad range of asset classes, including fundamental equity, quantitative equity, public fixed income, private fixed income, real estate and commercial mortgages.
+Its businesses have offices in 15 countries across four continents.
+For more information about PGIM, please visit pgim.com.

-3 Pensions & Investments’ Top Money Managers list, June 1, 2020; based on PFI total worldwide assets under management as of March 31, 2020.
+*As ranked in Pensions & Investments’ Money Managers list, May 2018; based on PFI total worldwide assets under management as of December 31, 2017.

 This press release features multimedia.
 View the full release here: https://www.businesswire.com/news/home/20181024005105/en/